HomeDev GuideAPI Reference

 • Search through different, unrelated types.

-• Build generic functionality for querying and displaying search results, for example, helper methods for displaying results.
+• Build generic functionality for querying and displaying search results, such as helper methods for displaying results.

 Example of Unified Search query